sharp0900/S4T2TM2/Design_Document.md

 	1. User selects "Describe Task" button
 	2. A dropdown list of tasks on the database is displayed.
 User selects one of those, or enters a new one into a text field.
 	3. User types in the description they'd like to add into another text field.
-	4. After hitting submit the given description is stored in the database with the given task name.
+	4. After hitting submit the given description is stored in the database with the given task name and the user is notified that the change was successful.
 - **Flow of Events for Alternate Scenario**
 	1. If a task already had a description, the program loads that description into the text field so the user can edit, append, or delete it.